sfu-gruvi-3dv/deep_human/README.md

 # deep_human
-Code for iccv2019 paper "A Neural Network for Detailed Human Depth Estimation from a Single Image"
+Code for iccv2019 paper "A Neural Network for Detailed Human Depth Estimation from a Single Image" (Under construction)